johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
 The goal is much more than the maintenance of the church-as-an-organisation, greater even than serving-one-another, as part of messianic community.
 The goal is to be part of a movement of disciples called to serve God's eternal purpose, amongst a world of lost, hurting, confused, oppressed, fear-filled, idol-bound populations.

-Amongst the corruption of society, besides its filthy gutters, behind its social, political and religious walls, the Messiah is at work by his Spirit.
+Amongst the corruption of society, besides its filthy gutters, behind its social, political, economic and religious walls, the Messiah is at work by his Spirit.
 That is where he calls co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.

 ### Anointed community  ###